-In the most common form of psoriasis, plaque psoriasis, certain areas of the skin develop red patches of various sizes, covered with dry, silvery scales.
+In the most common form of psoriasis, chronic plaque psoriasis, certain areas of the skin develop red patches of various sizes, covered with dry, silvery scales.
 The skin lesions can be painful and itchy.
 Inflammation will come and go for people with psoriasis, and presently there is no known cure.

 Doctors don't know what causes psoriasis.
 However, they do know that the certain cells of the immune system known as T-cells are involved in the inflammation.
 One theory is that the T-cells are triggered and become overactive in psoriasis.
 It is suspected that there's a genetic element; however, psoriasis can appear in children who have no family history of the disease.
 It is estimated that there is a 10% chance of a person developing psoriasis if they have one parent with the condition and a 30% chance if both parents are affected.
 This compares with a 2% to 4% incidence of psoriasis in the general population.